wolfenfeld/ML-Tutorials/example/_posts/EMR-post.md

 4. Solution formulation
 5. Conclusion

-## Intro
+# Intro

-Whenever you need to slice and dice a massive dataset, and _pandas_ or _SQL_ cannot do the trick - pam pam pam, Spark is here have no fear.
+Whenever you need to slice and dice a massive dataset, and _pandas_ or _SQL_ cannot do the trick - pam pam pam, have no fear _Spark_ is here.

 This post comes after long and lonesome search for a tutorial on how to spin-up an EMR Cluster, read the relevant data from a table in RDS, executes a set of commands using Pyspark and dump the results to S3.